EasternPA/mastodon-install/README.md

   npm-data:
 ```

-docker-compose up -d
+1. Run `docker-compose up -d` to add `NPM` services to your stack

-exit from the instance
+1. Run `exit` to logout of the server instance

-ssh back in but add `-L 8082:localhost:81` to the end of the ssh command line
+1. Run `ssh` to log back in, but add `-L 8082:localhost:81` to the end of the ssh command line.
+This will let you configure `NPM` via the web UI.

-point your local browser at http://localhost:8082
+1. Pull up `http://localhost:8082` in your browser
-log into NPM with admin@example.com / changeme
-fill out your admin details
+1. Log into NPM using `admin@example.com` and `changeme` as the credentials
+1. Update the registration fields with your name, nickname, and a strong password

+## Get an SSL certificate from Let's Encrypt
-Get an API key from Cloudflare
+### Get an API key from Cloudflare

+### Get an SSL Certificate in NPM
+1. Go to the `SSL Certificates` tab in `NPM`
+1.
 Get an SSL certificate from Let's Encrypt using NPM; use the Cloudflare API key for the DNS challenge

 Add a Proxy host for Mastodon pointing to the host called web on port 3000